Nusuk is an electronic platform that provides services for both local and international pilgrims in Saudi Arabia.

 It was launched by the kingdom's Ministry of Hajj and Umrah in December last year.

-The Minister of Hajj and Umrah, Tawfiq Al Rabiah, announced the official launch of the national platform for Hajj and Umrah, during his participation in the Digital Government Forum 2022, titled Towards a Promising Digital Horizon.
+The Minister of Hajj and Umrah, Dr Tawfiq Al Rabiah, announced it during his participation in the Digital Government Forum 2022, titled Towards a Promising Digital Horizon.

-He said that the platform currently offers more than 121 services to assist the arrival of pilgrims from all over the world.
+He said Nusuk currently offered more than 121 services to assist the arrival of pilgrims from all over the world.

-The kingdom has also lifted all travel restrictions related to the Covid-19 pandemic and has extended the Umrah visa duration to 90 days as well as opened the electronic visa option to include all citizens and residents of the European Union, the United kingdom and the United States, and citizens and residents of GCC countries.
+The kingdom has also lifted all travel restrictions related to the Covid-19 pandemic and has extended the Umrah visa duration to 90 days.
+It has opened the electronic visa option to include all citizens and residents of the EU, the UK, the US and GCC countries.

 Saudi Arabia aims to launch many more services, packages and options to Umrah pilgrims to enjoy different experiences in the kingdom.

 Nusuk offers a user-friendly platform for international pilgrims to plan their visit the kingdom.
 It is for visitors who plan to visit the holy cities of Makkah and Madinah.